Io-x/zdocs/DatabaseManagementSystem.md

 18. Differentiate between Primary Key and Foreign Key as used in DBMS

-19. Explain any Two Date functions used in Oracle
+19. Explain any `TWO` date functions used in Oracle

-20. Explain SubQuery and Elaborate its use in Oracle
+20. Explain SubQuery and elaborate its use in Oracle

 21. Explain the output of the following nested function: `SELECT Full_name, ROUND(AVG (Cat1 + Cat2 + Exam) , 2) FROM student_results`

-22. Using Appropriate examples, explain the use of the following in Oracle;
+22. Using appropriate examples, explain the use of the following in Oracle;

         i) GROUP BY
         ii) ORDER BY
         iii) DISTINCT

-23. Define Data type and Explain any `THREE` data types supported by Oracle
+23. Define data type and explain any `THREE` data types supported by Oracle